This simple step-by-step fakeaway recipe guide lets you make your own Turkish-style takeaway lamb shish kebab skewers at home.

-We show you what lamb meat to use.
+We will show you what lamb meat to use.
 What ingredients to marinate the lamb, and how to marinate the lamb.

 Jump to: